jma26/Project-Ideas-Tracker/README.md

 # Project-Ideas-Tracker
 List of future project to tackle in the next 12 months

-1) Graphicsl representation of city crimes in comparison to state average
+1) Graphical representation of city crimes in comparison to state average
    * Users can type in the city and state to search
    * Bar graphs crime rate in relation to state average separated by years